-1. of employers and trends in the local job market?
+1. How do you ensure that your employment services reflect the current needs of employers and trends in the local job market?
 ESC.B.
 2. Employers are provided with referrals of qualified job applicants.
-Survey Prepar ratio n Questions 2.
+Survey Pre paratio n Questions 2.
 What is your process for ensuring that employers are provided with referrals of qualified job applicants?